These experts helped us to

-As a First Data product, the Clover Mini is required to use the TransArmor security solution.
-TransArmor features increased security through encryption and tokenization, helping to protect customer data from fraud.
+As a Clover product, the Mini requires the Clover Security plan, formerly called TransArmor security solution.
+Clover Security features increased security through encryption and tokenization, helping to protect customer data from fraud.
 Additionally, a limited liability waiver offers coverage in case of breaches.
-TransArmor is an additional monthly charge (usually $9.95 – $19.95) and can’t be waived for the Clover family of equipment.
+The suit is an additional monthly charge (usually $9.95 – $19.95) and can’t be waived for the Clover family of equipment.

 Just looking for the technical specs?
 We’ve got you covered:

 The Clover Mini LTE runs on 4G LTE networks with data plans or can be used with an Ethernet cord or wifi.
 (802.11 a/b/g/n.)